VR-API-Integration/file-api-integration-examples/powershell/VismaDeveloperPortal/upload/README.md

 ## Prerequisites

+- To run the script you need administrator privileges.
 - The script was prepared for PowerShell version 5.1 or above.
 With lower versions it might not work properly.
 - Files to be uploaded cannot be bigger than 10 GB.
-- Chunksize is limited to 100 MB (4 MB is suggested as most efficient
+- Chunksize is limited to 100 MB (4 MB is suggested as most efficient)

 ## Getting Started